yosbelms/cor/docs/documentation.md

 }

-// a = @Animal['snake', 'slithering']
+// a = &Animal['snake', 'slithering']
-// a = @Animal[
+// a = &Animal[
 //      name:     'snake',
 //      movement: 'slithering',
 //  ]
 ```

-The second one is by declaring `init` method, if used, it must be the first member of the class.
-You must use this way if you are inheriting from a class from a javascript library which relays in `constructor`.
-Using this approach does not mean there is a `init` method, so that if you call `super` builtin function, it will call the constructor of the super class, see [Super (Builtin Function)](#superbuiltinfunction).
+The second one is by declaring `init` as the first member of the class.
+You should use this way case of inheriting from a class defined in a javascript library which relays in `constructor` e.g: views and models of Backbone.js.
+Using this approach does not mean there is a `init` method in the compiled `js`, it will be translated to `constructor`, so that if you use `super` builtin function, it will call the constructor of the super class, see [Super (Builtin Function)](#superbuiltinfunction).

 Example:
 ```
 class Animal : Model {
-    func init(name) {
+    func init(name, movement) {
         me.name     = name
-        super(Model)
+        me.movement = movement
+        super()
     }

     // methods...
 }

-// a = @Animal['snake', 'slithering']
+// a = &Animal['snake', 'slithering']
 ```

-Constructing it with a key-value literal constructor will pass an object intance of `CRL.Conf` as the first parmeter.
+> You can use eiter, `init` method of property-set, but not both.

 ### Inheritance